jrpool/json-db-cli-async/README.md

 This application demonstrates the use of a JSON-format text file as a database and the use of Node.js’s Filesystem module to read and revise that file in response to commands issued from the command line.

+The demonstration takes the form of a to-do list manager.
+You can use it to add tasks to the list, remove tasks from it (declaring them “done”), and list the tasks in it.

-The application fulfills the specifications of the “Command line Todo List With Callbacks” module in Phase 2 of the Learners Guild curriculum.
+The application fulfills the specifications of the “Command line Todo List With Callbacks” module in Phase 2 of the (Learners Guild)[lg] curriculum.

 The features are somewhat enhanced in relation to these specifications, as follows: